wgmyers/repoco/INSTALL.md

 you are putting things.

 Use config/example/example.com.yml as a template for your own sites.

+FIXME: Currently, we can only edit .md files in the root directory of the git repo.
+This is a bug and I am fixing it.

 Next, same thing with .secrets.example - obviously the DB user and test DB user should be the same as in last step.